ilastik/ilastik/docs/lazyflow/operator_overview.rst

 When writing an **operator** the programmer must implement the **setupOutputs** method of the Operator.
-This method is called once all neccessary inputs for the operator have been connected (or have been provided directly via **setValue**).
+This method is called once all necessary inputs for the operator have been connected (or have been provided directly via **setValue**).

 A simple example for the SumOperator is given below: